d-bl/GroundForge/README.md

 As a side effect the increased speed prevents rotated diagrams.
 In the end the diagrams lack the geometric information, so topological duplicates were removed from the selection of matrices.
-Users can reinvent the geometric variations by customising the download version of the diagrams, this customizing allows infinite intermediate versions of these variations.
+Users can reinvent the geometric variations by customising the download version of the diagrams, this customizing allows infinite intermediate versions of the variations.

 [example]: http://bl.ocks.org/mbostock/4062045